 January 12 2018

 Despite Star Wars: The Last Jedit having now earned more than 1.2 billion in the box office since its recent release, it looks like Disney are looking to maximise the revenue of associated merchandise as well, including a light sabre.
 To this end in January 2016 they filed US patent application US 2017/0206709 for Systems And Methods For Augmenting An Appearance Of A Hilt To Simulate A Bladed Weapon - or in other words, a light sabre (or a conventional sword for fans of Pirates of the Caribbean, and the like).

 But did they invent the concept first?
 One way of answering this question is via a patent search.
 There are many ways of doing a patent search, but among the easiest is enter the above patent number into Ambercite, and ask for a list of similar patents.

 By searching in this way, no assumptions are required about which keywords or class codes should be searched upon, and many hours of time can be saved.

-Ten* of the most similar patents are shown below, in predicted order of similarity:
+Ten* of the most similar patents are found in the interactive results link found here, in predicted order of similarity: